surge-ai/toxicity/README.md

 Need a larger dataset of toxicity to train your ML models, or toxicity in other languages (Spanish, French, German, Japanese, Portuguese, and 17+ more)?
 We work with top AI and Safety companies around the world.
 Reach out to team@surgehq.ai!

 ## Dataset
 This repo contains 500 toxic and 500 non-toxic comments from a variety of popular social media platforms.
 Click on [toxicity_en.csv](https://github.com/surge-ai/toxicity/blob/main/toxicity_en.csv) to see a spreadsheet of 1000 English examples.
+Rather than operating under a strict definition of toxicity, we asked our team to identify comments that they personally found toxic.

 ## Columns
 * `text`: the text of the comment
 * `is_toxic`: whether or not the comment is toxic

 ## Future
 We'll be adding more languages and annotations (e.g., augmenting each comment with a severity ranking, adding categories, etc) over time.